 A lean manuscript probably means your protagonist isn't suffering nearly enough.

 Get in there and really put 'em through hell.
-It's your job to make your characters lives as horrible as possible!
+It's your job to make your characters’ lives as horrible as possible!

 How to Get Featured by Your Alma Mater

-In 2016, I was featured in the article, "Student Storytellers: Creative Writing and the English Department at Carleton University", alongside other Carleton University alumni who launched author careers after graduation.
+In 2016, I was featured in the article, "Student Storytellers: Creative Writing and the English Department at Carleton University," alongside other Carleton University alumni who launched author careers after graduation.

 As an author, getting featured by your alma mater can be a great marketing boost for your books and your author career.
-Universities have a level of authority and credibility something like blog interviews or podcast appearances can't necessarily replicate.
+Universities have a level of authority and credibility that other avenues, like blog interviews or podcast appearances, can't necessarily replicate.

 Here's how to go about getting featured by your alma mater.